 Orphan Drug Exclusivity.
 Some jurisdictions, including the United States, may designate drugs for relatively small patient populations as orphan drugs.
 Pursuant to the Orphan Drug Act, the FDA grants orphan drug designation to drugs intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States.
 The orphan designation is granted for a combination of a drug entity and an indication and therefore it can be granted for an existing drug with a new (orphan) indication.
 Applications are made to the Office of Orphan Products Development at the FDA and a decision or request for more information is rendered in 60 days.
 NDAs for designated orphan drugs are exempt from user fees, obtain additional clinical protocol assistance, are eligible for tax credits up to 50% of research and development costs, and are granted a seven-year period of exclusivity upon approval.
 The FDA cannot approve the same drug for the same condition during this period of exclusivity, except in certain circumstances where a new product demonstrates superiority to the original treatment.
 Exclusivity begins on the date that the marketing application is approved by the FDA for the designated orphan drug, and an orphan designation does not limit the use of that drug in other applications outside the approved designation in either a commercial or investigational setting.
 The FDA has granted us four orphan drug designations.
 In November 2008, the FDA granted us two orphan drug designations for the drug melphalan for the treatment of patients with ocular melanoma.
-In May 2009, the FDA granted us an additional orphan drug designation of the drug melphalan for the treatment of patients with primary liver cancer.
+In May 2009, the FDA granted us an additional orphan drug designation of the drug melphalan for the treatment of patients with neuroendocrine tumors.
+In August 2009, the FDA granted us an orphan drug designation of the drug doxorubicin for the treatment of patients with primary liver cancer.
 If the Delcath chemosaturation system is approved for an indication different than the indications for which we have received orphan drug designations, we will not obtain orphan drug exclusivity.